tpogden/tpogden.github.com/about.md

 </aside>

-I'm a computational scientist --- my interest is solving problems on the leading edge of high-performance scientific computing and machine learning using C++ and Python.
+I'm a computational scientist --- my interest is solving problems on the leading edge of high-performance scientific computing and machine learning, mostly with C++ and Python.

-I'm currently a Research Data Scientist at [Dunnhumby](https://www.dunnhumby.com), where I work on the machine learning, optimisation and forecasting algorithms used by many of the world’s largest retailers to model demand for their products and provide the intelligence behind their pricing and promotion strategies.
+I'm a Senior Research Data Scientist at [Dunnhumby](https://www.dunnhumby.com), where I work on the machine learning, optimisation and forecasting algorithms used by many of the world’s largest retailers to model demand for their products and provide the intelligence behind their pricing and promotion strategies.

 Before that I was a researcher in theoretical physics.
-My PhD work was on nonlinear propagation of light through thermal quantised systems and led to the [first observation of simulton formation in an atomic vapour][aps-syn].
+My PhD work on nonlinear propagation of light through thermal quantised systems led to the [first observation of simulton formation in an atomic vapour][aps-syn].

 [aps-syn]: https://physics.aps.org/synopsis-for/10.1103/PhysRevLett.123.243604